If you’re here, it’s pretty simple -- you want to build muscle and increase strength. And you want to accomplish those two things as soon as possible.

 Well, sit back, relax, and take a few deep breaths.
 You’re not a hopeless hard gainer, or a lifelong ectomorph.
 You’ve just been fed some less than stellar advice about building muscle and strength.

-That’s where this guide comes in.
-Ahead, we’ve got the top 10 tips to turn you into true, blue natural muscle builder!
+That’s where this guide comes in -- we’ve compiled our top 10 best tips to help you build muscle fast!

 10 Tips for Building Muscle